alinz/react-native-share-extension/README.md

 # On iOS: Re-harvesting a shared image

-If your share extension is being used to process shared images (be it to social media or processing the image for information), `rn-share-extension` will provide a URL within `value` with the location of the image.
+If your share extension is being used to process shared images (be it to social media or processing the image for information), `rn-extensions-share` will provide a URL within `value` with the location of the image.

 If you wish to pass this URL back down to Swift or Objective-C for whatever reason, you can use the following to convert the URL back into a UIImage: